-16. TRANSACTIONS WITH RELATED PARTIES
+17. TRANSACTIONS WITH RELATED PARTIES

-The Company is exempt from the requirement to disclose transactions with other group companies on the grounds that all of its voting rights are controlled by Sun Pharmaceutical Industries Ltd. and Sun Pharma UK Limited's results are consolidated within the financial statements of Sun Pharmaceutical Industries Ltd.
+The company has elected to apply the exemption under Paragraph 33.1A of FRS102 from the requirement to disclose transactions with other group companies on the grounds that all of their voting rights are controlled by Sun Pharmaceutical Industries Ltd, the ultimate parent undertaking.